It is the second coaching award of the year for Day, who was named the MPSF Coach of the Year last month.

 Action photos from the Falcons' season-opening meet at No. 13 Denver on Jan.
 8.

+Doug Day is entering his ninth season as the head coach of the Air Force women's gymnastics program.
 As the first NCAA coach to earn national assistant coach of the year honors with both a men's and women's team, Day brought a wealth of technical, judging and coaching experience to the Academy.
-He is currently a member of the NCAA Gymnastics Committee, where he represents the North Central Region, while also serving on the WCPC Rules Committee, as the North Central Region representative for collegiate women's gymnastics.